-A key part of the program is a new bylaw that would require facilities to submit annual data to the City on their use and release of any of the 25 priority substances above specified thresholds.
+A key part of the program is a new bylaw that would require facilities to submit annual data to the City on their use and release of any of the 25 priority substances in amounts above specified thresholds.
 Legal Services has prepared a draft bylaw, which is attached as Appendix 2.

-The bylaw identifies the priority substances, their reporting thresholds, what information must be reported, which facilities and activities are exempt from reporting, public access to the information, and penalties.
+The bylaw identifies the priority substances, their reporting thresholds, what information must be reported, which facilities and activities are exempt from reporting, plans for public access to the information, and penalties.

-Under the bylaw, a facility would review its processes each year to see if it used any of the 25 priority substances or if any of them were released to the environment.
-TPH would provide resources, such as electronic tools and written guidance, to help a facility identify chemicals and whether or not it needs to report.
+Under the bylaw, a facility would review its processes each year to see if it used any of the 25 priority substances or if it released any of them to the environment.
+TPH would provide resources such as electronic tools and written guidance to help a facility identify whether it uses or releases any of the 25 chemicals and whether or not it needs to report.
 If the company used or released any of the substances above a certain amount (known as a "reporting threshold"), then it will have to provide this information to the City.

-Facilities exceeding thresholds would have to report quantities of each chemical released into the environment (air, surface water and land) and quantities of each chemical used (defined in the bylaw as "manufactured, processed or otherwise used").
+Facilities using or releasing any of the 25 substances in amounts which exceed thresholds would have to report quantities of each chemical released into the environment (air, surface water and land) and quantities of each chemical used (defined in the bylaw as "manufactured, processed or otherwise used").